Chairman of the MAC, Bob Iotti; Council Secretary, Sachiko Ishizaka; and ITER Director-General, Kaname Ikeda.

-It is the morning of the MAC, the Management Advisory Committee to the ITER Council, that is about to start.
+It is the morning of the MAC, the Management Advisory Committee to the ITER Council that is about to start.
 New tables and chairs have been installed in the Salle de la Fenière for this occasion, but still there is not enough seating for all delegates and observers.
 This MAC meeting is certainly one of the biggest meetings the room has seen for a while.
 Additional tables are quickly brought in before Bob Iotti, the MAC Chairman, calls the meeting to order.
 A meeting, Iotti says, whose importance is underlined by the presence of the Chairman of the ITER Council, Sir Chris Llewellyn Smith, and the exceptionally high number of delegates from each party.

 On 24 October 2007, the ITER Organization celebrated its birth with a modest but exuberant party in front of the Joint Work Site in Cadarache.
 The seven Domestic Agencies of the ITER Members participated via a live video link.
-Spirits were high, it was the start of something big.
+Spirits were high; it was the start of something big.

 One year later, it's still big and there's a much better understanding of just how big and challenging it is in reality.
 "This is the time to get the project up and running," the Council Chairman states.
 "We have to get on with this!"
 He expresses a feeling that everybody shares and the next few days are spent on exactly how that is going to happen.

 The ITER Project has made considerable progress over the past year: the Organization has grown from 153 staff members in October 2007 to 276 today.
-While setting up the management and organizational structure, the nuclear licensing process is well on its way, as well as the preparations for the start of construction next year.
+As we set up the management and organizational structure, the nuclear licensing process is also well on its way, as well as the preparations for the start of construction next year.
 In parallel, a comprehensive review of the 2001 ITER design has been carried out with all seven parties heavily engaged.
-Multiple design change requests and some major technical improvements like additional coils to improve the control of ELMs and the vertical stability of the plasma, a complete new design for the hot cell and so on have been proposed for inclusion in the new 2007 baseline.
+Multiple design change requests and some major technical improvements like additional coils to improve the control of ELMs (edge localized modes) and the vertical stability of the plasma, a complete new design for the hot cell and so on have been proposed for inclusion in the new 2007 baseline.
 They are all necessary and help to make sure that ITER can safely fulfil its scientific and technical mission.
 Everybody agreed and the Council approved the technical baseline in its last meeting in June.

-These design changes, the changes in the Organization's set-up since the first negotiations in 2001, the unprecedented increases in commodity prices and the fact that more parties do need more people to manage the interfaces in the ITER Organization implied a substantial cost increase.
+These design changes, the changes in the Organization's set-up since the first negotiations in 2001, the unprecedented increases in commodity prices, and the fact that more parties do need more people to manage the interfaces in the ITER Organization all imply a substantial cost increase.
 In order to get a more solid prediction of how big this increase will be, the ITER Council asked for an estimate by the ITER Organization and at its last meeting in Aomori, Japan, in June this year charged the well-known fusion scientist and former Operations Director at the UK's fusion centre at Culham, Frank Briscoe, with setting up an independent panel of experts to assess the resource estimates.

 He shows the ITER Tokamak as a logo on every single slide "to remind us of the importance of what we are doing here at ITER."
 The so-called "Briscoe panel" consists of 17 experts, at least one from each ITER Party, plus three advisers.
 Some of the panel members are fusion scientists, some have no scientific background at all.
 "But they all have good knowledge of big projects," says Briscoe.
 "It is a good mix."
 In two four-day meetings the Briscoe team went through the ITER figures—at least as far as possible within the given time.
 "ITER is a huge endeavour.
 It was impossible to assess all open issues within eight days."
 Another round of reviews will likely happen in spring of 2009.